Jonas Gelžinis

 Jonas Gelžinis (born 2 March 1988) is a Lithuanian racing driver.
-J.Gelžinis won Porsche Carrera Cup Great Britain Pro-Am1 class champion title in 2011.
-From 2012 he raced in Pro class and finished runner up in 2013.
+He won Porsche Carrera Cup Great Britain Pro-Am1 class champion title in 2011.
+From 2012, he raced in Pro class and finished runner up in 2013.
 He is also a record ten-time winner of the Palanga 1000km Challenge.
 He was selected for FIA 2012 Young Driver Excellence Academy.
 Only 18 young talented drivers were selected from around the world.
-Moreover, Jonas was also selected for 2013 PORSCHE INTERNATIONAL CUP SCHOLARSHIP shootout.
+Moreover, he was also selected for 2013 PORSCHE INTERNATIONAL CUP SCHOLARSHIP shootout.
 Together with Earl Bamber, Johan Kristoffersson and other top drivers from Porsche Carrera Cups.
 His younger brother Ignas Gelžinis is also racing driver.

 Career summary

 Early years

-In the beginning of his career, Jonas Gelžinis became a Lithuanian kart champion in "Raket" class.
-From 2001 to 2003 he was a leading driver in "ICA Junior" class.
+In the beginning of his career, Gelžinis became a Lithuanian kart champion in "Raket" class.
+From 2001 to 2003, he was a leading driver in "ICA Junior" class.

-In 2005 Jonas Gelžinis went to rallying.
+In 2005, Gelžinis went to rallying.
 In rally "Aplink Lietuvą" (eng.
 "Around Lithuania") he finished fourth in "A/R 2000" class.
-In 2006 rally "Kauno ruduo", he finished second in his "A/R 2000" class.
-In 2005 Jonas Gelžinis also participated in 1000 kilometrų lenktynės for the first time and finished third overall and took a victory in his class.
+In the 2006 rally "Kauno ruduo", he finished second in his "A/R 2000" class.
+That same year, he also participated in 1000 kilometrų lenktynės for the first time and finished third overall and took a victory in his class.
 He won the race in 2006.
-Jonas Gelžinis later repeated this achievement in 2008, 2009, 2014 and 2015.
+Gelžinis later repeated this achievement in 2008, 2009, 2014 and 2015.

-From 2005 to 2006 Jonas Gelžinis was competing in Volkswagen Castrol Cup.
+From 2005 to 2006, Gelžinis was competing in Volkswagen Castrol Cup.
 In his rookie year he took one third-place finish, set fastest lap time twice and ended the season in 8th place overall.
-In the following year he finished as runner-up.
+In the following year, he finished as runner-up.

 2007-2009: Porsche Carrera Cup Scandinavia

-In 2007 Jonas Gelžinis made his debut in "Porsche Carrera Cup Scandinavia" together with Juta Racing.
-In his debut season he scored 12 points and took 13th place in final standings.
-In the following year Jonas Gelžinis enjoyed greater success, scored 131 points and took 7th place in final standings.
-2009 season was even more successful.
-Jonas Gelžinis scored 269 points, including one second-place finish, and took 5th place in final standings.
+In 2007, Gelžinis made his debut in "Porsche Carrera Cup Scandinavia" together with Juta Racing.
+In his debut season, he scored 12 points and took 13th place in final standings.
+In the following year, he enjoyed greater success, scored 131 points and took seventh place in final standings.
+The 2009 season was even more successful, as Gelžinis scored 269 points, including one second-place finish, and took fifth place in final standings.